liamcripwell/disco_split/README.md

 python disco_split/processing/build_dataset.py s2c <input_file> <output_file>
 ```

-If you would like to specifically reformat intermediate parser ouput into input sequences, you may use the following:
+If you would like to specifically reformat intermediate parser ouput into `T` sequences, you may use the following:

 ```bash
 # NOTE: see the actual script for optional args